co-cart/co-cart/readme.txt

 v2.0.0 is backwards compatible so you can still use the current API.
 See https://cocart.xyz/cocart-v2-preview/ for more information on the new API.

 == Changelog ==

+= v2.0.1 - 18th July, 2019 =

+* Tweaked: `get_cart_contents_count()` is now called static.
+* Tweaked: Added check for cart totals to make sure they are set before falling back to cart totals in session.
+* Dev: Added filter `cocart_update_item` for the response when updating an item.
+* Dev: Tweaked CoCart page in the WordPress dashboard to support sections.

 = v2.0.0 - 3rd July, 2019 =